jimifm/learngit/Readme.txt

 Git is a version control system.
 Git is free software.
-EDIT ON NEW BRANCH DEV
+EDIT ON NEW BRANCH uuMyDEV
 iiiiRQRQRQR